core-man/DSurfRTomo/README.md

-The dispersion data (ALLR.dat for Rayleigh wave and ALLT.dat for Love wave), resulting model (DSurfRTomo.inMeasurement.dat) in the crust of the eastern Himalayan syntaxis is given in example/
+The dispersion data (ALLR.dat for Rayleigh wave and ALLT.dat for Love wave), resulting model (DSurfRTomo.inMeasurement.dat) in the crust of the eastern Himalayan syntaxis is provided in example/

 #############